Walton's Plant Library

 Edible Qualities

-Little Miss Figgy Fig is a medium-sized shrub that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Little Miss Figgy Fig is a medium-sized shrub that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces deep purple fruit (technically 'pomes') with gold flesh which are usually ready for picking from late summer to early fall.
 The fruits have a sweet taste and a fleshy texture.

 The fruit are most often used in the following ways: